 As a shop owner, it’s a good idea to take this little bit of sales psychology into account.
 By offering free shipping, your customers will feel like they have been treated fairly, without having to pay any “hidden costs.”
 But your next question is probably: “Can this really be profitable?”

 Although there is no one correct answer, it is often true that customers perceive free delivery, even at a slightly higher price, as a special service.
-So offering free delivery can often increase the chances of an order being made.
+So offering free delivery and returns can often increase the chances of an order being made.

 Therefore free delivery can be worthwhile if you include the shipping into the product price, for certain actions or for a maximum shopping spend (for example orders over 50$).

 In the mind of customers, delivery is just as much a part of the shopping experience as professional product images or clear product descriptions.
 By having well thought-out shipping options you can really add value to a customer’s experience with your shop.
 So it can actually pay off to reconsider the shipping costs for your store.

 I hope you this gave you some ideas for your future or existing online store.
 How do you approach the subject of shipping costs before the Christmas period?
 I look forward to your comments!